mhwdvs/TaskbarXI-Rust/README.md

   `git config core.hooksPath .githooks`
   For now git hooks will be utilized in favor of CI/CD due to reliance on Windows API's, window manager etc. that aren't available in a clean-room environment such as a Github Actions runner.

+### Code coverage

+`test-coverage.sh` will provide you with useful insights into the state of the tests.
+There's currently no requirement for 100% coverage or any other arbitrary proportion, although pending development this might be something to target in the future.

 ### Useful Tools

 [Microsoft's Spy++](https://docs.microsoft.com/en-us/visualstudio/debugger/introducing-spy-increment?view=vs-2022) is a handy tool for inspecting window data (window handles, class names, caption names) and more